-Soil is a mixture of solid content, Which has minerals, gases, liquids, and organisms that together support to live.
-Earth’s body of clay, called the pedosphere, It has four following functions.
+Soil is a mixture of solid content, Which has minerals, gases, liquids, and organisms that together support life.
+Earth’s body of clay, called the pedosphere, has four following functions.
 All of these functions modify the soil and its properties.

 - Medium for plant growth

 - Means of water storage, supply, and purification

 - as a habitat for organisms

 - It is a combination with air in the pores

 The scientific study of soil has two basic branches of study: Eedaphology and Pedology.
 Edaphology studies the influence of clay on living things.
 Pedology focuses on the formation, description (morphology), and classification of soils in their natural environment.